 - Add the granola mixture to the lined baking pan and shape in to a rectangle, about 1 inch in thickness (this helps retain a chewy centre once baked).

 - Bake for 40 minutes until lightly toasted.
-Allow to cool before cutting in to bite sized bars.
+Allow to cool before cutting into bite-sized bars with a sharp knife.

 Video